dlang/DIPs/DIPs/DIP1xxx-RC.md

 ## Abstract

-Named arguments (otherwise known as unordered arguments) adds a new method to pass data to functions and initialize templates.
+This DIP adds a new type of parameter to supplement function and template parameters.
 It encourages arguments being passed of publicly accessible information via named while discouraging passing internal information.
-Separation of named versus unnamed is done for separation of concerns; implementation versus API.
+Separation of named versus unnamed is done for separation of concerns; implementation versus API, or what you should care about.

 ### Reference

-There have been many conversations on D's NewsGroup attempting to suggest named arguments.
-For example [1](https://forum.dlang.org/post/khcalesvxwdaqnzaqotb@forum.dlang.org) and [2](https://forum.dlang.org/post/n8024o$dlj$1@digitalmars.com).
+There have been many conversations on D's NewsGroup attempting to promote named arguments.
+For example [1](https://forum.dlang.org/post/khcalesvxwdaqnzaqotb@forum.dlang.org), [2](https://forum.dlang.org/post/n8024o$dlj$1@digitalmars.com) and [3](https://forum.dlang.org/post/ikhjf7$1tga$2@digitalmars.com).

 Multiple library solutions have been attempted [1](https://forum.dlang.org/post/awjuoemsnmxbfgzhgkgx@forum.dlang.org), [2](https://github.com/CyberShadow/ae/blob/master/utils/meta/args.d) and [3](https://forum.dlang.org/post/wtccivdgrgteyinqwtdr@forum.dlang.org).
 Each work for the author's purpose but they have been known to be less than desirable to work with e.g. [1](https://forum.dlang.org/post/xwghendahfjgceikuxvh@forum.dlang.org), [2](https://forum.dlang.org/post/ohrilhjbhddjkkqznlsn@forum.dlang.org) and [3](https://forum.dlang.org/post/n837bu$vam$5@digitalmars.com).
 However, because all of these are library based solutions they cannot solve the internal versus public API aspects that this DIP offers for named parameters.